Caesarea Maritima: British Mandate of Palestine

 In the 1922 census of Palestine, conducted by the British Mandate authorities, Caesarea had a population of 346; 288 Muslims, 32 Christians and 26 Jews, where the Christians were 6 Orthodox, 3 Syrian Orthodox, 3 Roman Catholics, 4 Melkites, 2 Syrian Catholics and 14 Maronite.
-The population had increased in the 1931 census to 706; 19 Christians, 4 Druse and 683 Muslims, in a total of 143 houses.
+The population had increased in the 1931 census to 706; 19 Christians, 4 Druse and 683 Muslims, in 143 houses.

+During the Arab Revolt in 1938 the resident priest, Father Hanna al-Khuri, was abducted and killed.

 A Jewish settlement, Kibbutz Sdot Yam, was established 1 km south of the Muslim town in 1940.
 The Muslim village declined in economic importance and many of Qisarya's Muslim inhabitants left in the mid-1940s, when the British extended the Palestine Railways which bypassed the shallow-draft port.
-Qisarya had a population of 960 in 1945 statistics, with Qisarya's population composition 930 Muslims and 30 Christians in 1945.Department of Statistics, 1945, p.14 In 1944/45 a total of 18 dunums of Muslim village land was used for citrus and bananas, 1,020 dunums were used for cereals, while 108 dunums were irrigated or used for orchards,Government of Palestine, Department of Statistics.
-Village Statistics, April, 1945.
-Quoted in Hadawi, 1970, p.
-91 while 111 dunams were built-up (urban) land.
+Qisarya had a population of 960 in 1945 statistics, with Qisarya's population composition 930 Muslims and 30 Christians in 1945.
+In 1944/45 a total of 18 dunums of Muslim village land was used for citrus and bananas, 1,020 dunums were used for cereals, while 108 dunums were irrigated or used for orchards, while 111 dunams were built-up (urban) land.
+Kibbutz Sdot Yam reused Bayyarat al-Khuri for agriculture in the 1940s.

-1947–48 Civil War
+1947–present

-The Civil War began on 30 November 1947.
+The civil war in Mandatory Palestine began on 30 November 1947.
 In December 1947 a village notable, Tawfiq Kadkuda, approached local Jews in an effort to establish a non-belligerency agreement.
 The 31 January 1948 Lehi attack on a bus leaving Qisarya, which killed two and injured six people, precipitated an evacuation of most of the population, who fled to nearby al-Tantura.
 The Haganah then occupied the village because the land was owned by the Palestine Jewish Colonization Association and, fearing that the British would force them to leave, decided to demolish the houses.
 This was done on 19–20 February, after the remaining residents were expelled and the houses were looted.
-According to Benny Morris, the expulsion of the population had more to do with illegal Jewish immigration than the ongoing civil war.
+According to Israeli historian Benny Morris, the expulsion of the population had more to do with illegal Jewish immigration than the ongoing civil war.
 In the same month the 'Arab al Sufsafi and Saidun Bedouin, who inhabited the dunes between Qisarya and Pardes left the area.

-Palestinian historian Walid Khalidi described the village remains in 1992: "Most of the houses have been demolished.
-The site has been excavated in recent years, largely by Italian, American, and Israeli teams, and turned into a tourist area.
-Most of the few remaining houses are now restaurants, and the village mosque has been converted into a bar."